filet-mign0n/Chat-Server/README.md

 # Chat-Server

-Made with Node.js, IOjs and Redis
+Made with Node.js, Socket.io and Redis (PubSub)